toby676/CV/README.md

 ## What my final project team said about me

-- Thrives when things aren't easy, it spurs the team on when overcoming challenges
+- "Thrives when things aren't easy and spurs the team on when overcoming challenges"
-- Pulls up the group and makes the group feel like we can get through this
+- "Pulls up the group and makes the us feel like we can get through this"
-- Good at working with many different personalities
+- "Good at working with many different personalities"
-- Positive energy in a group and a good sense of humour
+- "Positive energy in a group and a good sense of humour"
-- Focused and persistent with testing
+- "Focused and committed to TDD"
-- The ability to explain clearly how things are working
+- "Wants to fully understand each line of code and the concepts involved"

 ## Education